aapalo/aapalo.github.io/index.md

 # Page info

-This page will contain brief descriptions of my [Github projects](https://github.com/aapalo)
+This page will contain short descriptions of my [Github projects](https://github.com/aapalo)

 # 3D Printing

 My notes, tips, and setup for 3d printing, with an emphasis on the Artillery Genius.

 - <https://github.com/aapalo/3d-printing>